wcarhart/konphig/functions.md

 ---
 #### randimal
-*randimal* - draws a randimal one the terminal screen with some helpful advice
+*randimal* - draws a randimal on the terminal screen with some helpful advice

 Usage: `randimal [text]`
 ```